yottaawesome/fsnd-project-3/README.md

 ## Status

 _Complete.
 Successfully graded.
-Lightsail instance decommissioned._
+Lightsail instance decommissioned._ **Warning:** I'm no longer committing to this repo as it was for an assessment which is now complete.
+Some dependencies are now reporting vulnerabilities, so don't use anything from this repo in production code without validation.

 ## Application URL